 A citizen of both Canada and the United States, she divides her time between California and British Columbia.

-Publications include: The Geography of Memory (Kutenai House Press, 2002, second printing 2010); Heart of the River (pb&j press, 2004; second edition 2015); The Inner Green (Maa Press, 2005), River of Memory (edited by William D. Layman; UBC Press, 2006), The Glass Seed (Timeless Books, 2007), and A River Captured (Rocky Mountain Books, 2016).
-Several essays have been published by Canada’s national newspaper, The Globe & Mail.
+Other publications over the years include: The Inner Green (Maa Press, 2005), River of Memory (edited by William D. Layman; UBC Press, 2006) and The Glass Seed (Timeless Books, 2007).
+Several personal essays have been published by Canada’s national newspaper, The Globe & Mail.
 Anthologies include Going Some Place (Coteau Books, 2000) and Facts and Arguments, Selected Essays from the Globe & Mail (2002).
-From 2002-2009, she wrote for the award-winning yoga magazine ascent, with an essay anthologized in Inspired Lives, the best of real life yoga from ascent magazine (timeless books: 2005).
-She was also invited to contribute to The Purcell Suite (2007), and Seasonings (2010), books that emphasize the value of local culture and landscape.
+From 2002-2009, she wrote for the award-winning yoga magazine ascent, with an essay anthologized in Inspired Lives, the best of real life yoga from ascent magazine. (timeless books: 2005).
+She contributed to The Purcell Suite (2007), and Seasonings (2010), books that emphasize the value of local landscape and culture.